Sinacs/Joplin.Plugin.ReMoods.Theme/Doc-SettingsIntroduction.md

 | ---------------------------- | --------------------------------- |
 | `Enable tag feature panel` | Notebook Panel<br /> Editor Panel |

-See the difference from the tags section of noteboook panel and the tag bar of editor panel.
+See the difference from the tags section of notebook panel and the tag bar of editor panel.

 Enable:
 ![tagFeaturePanel-Enable](screenshots/preview/tagFeaturePanel-Enable.png)